 1. Diagnose the Current Situation

 Let’s start at the very beginning.
 How do you know what to include in new training?

-Identify the critical skills required to improve efficiency, safety, and productivity in your processing facility or warehouse.
+Identify the critical skills required to improve efficiency, safety, and productivity in your warehouse.
 Thus, complete a gap analysis to compare actual performance and desired results.
 Prioritize training efforts where the gap is the greatest.

 Solicit feedback from supervisors and workers to determine what is working in the current training method.
 Likewise, it will be apparent what is not working.

 Remember to analyze each role using criteria specific to that job.
 The key skills for someone working in package fulfillment differ from someone operating a forklift.
 Accordingly, the goals should be unique for each job task.

 2. Study the Broader Training Environment

 White-collar training is a different animal from blue-collar training methods, but there are lessons to be learned.